-The VPFW switches the load without DC current, hence minimize the harmonic current and stress on the load.
-The load life is prolonged.
+The VPFW switches the load without DC current, hence minimize the

 As the duty cycle (ie. output power level) of the control input is small, the off period will be extended to keep the output resolution so that the conversion error is minimized.
-As low as 0.1% of timing error can be achieved.
-Hence, VPFW SSR is particularly suitable for a smoother control.
+As low as 0.1% of timing error can be vs. Conventional SSR